 Andrew commenced in the role of National Wind Farm Commissioner in November 2015.
 The role and name of the Commissioner was expanded to the Australian Energy Infrastructure Commissioner on 26 March 2021.

 Andrew is an experienced executive, chairman and company director.
 He serves on a number of boards and advisory boards and is a Professorial Fellow at Monash University.

 Previous board roles include Chairman of the Telecommunications Industry Ombudsman Council and serving on the boards of the Transport Accident Commission, GWM Water, the East Grampians Health Service as well as the boards of various commercial and not-for-profit entities.

 Andrew’s professional career includes executive and operational roles in the utilities, telecommunications, information technology and professional services industries, primarily in Australia and North America.
 He was also the Victorian Government Commissioner to the Americas, based in San Francisco.

 A former McKinsey & Co. consultant, Andrew holds a Bachelor of Engineering with first class honours from Monash University and an MBA from Georgetown University in Washington DC.

 The Commissioner’s role is guided by the updated Terms of Reference issued by the then Minister for Energy and Emissions Reduction, in March 2021.
-The Office of the National Wind Farm Commissioner helps community members address their concerns about wind farms, large-scale solar farms, energy storage facilities and new major transmission projects.
-The Office also identifies and promotes best practices for the wind industry, working with stakeholders from all levels of government, industry and the community.
+The Office of the Australian Energy Infrastructure Commissioner helps community members address their concerns about wind farms, large-scale solar farms, energy storage facilities and new major transmission projects.
+The Office also identifies and promotes best practices, working with stakeholders from all levels of government, industry and the community.

 The Office performs the following roles:

 - facilitating the referral and resolution of complaints received from concerned residents about proposed or operating wind farms, large-scale solar farms (5 MW or more), energy storage facilities such as pumped storage hydropower (pumped hydro), large-scale batteries (1 MW or more) and new major transmission projects;

-- identifying and promoting best practices related to the planning, development and operation of energy projects, including standards and compliance, complaint handling procedures and community engagement.
+- identifying and promoting best practices related to the planning, development and operation of energy projects, including standards and compliance, complaint handling procedures and community engagement; and

 The role of the Australian Energy Infrastructure Commissioner was announced by the Australian Government on 26 March 2021 expanding the role of the existing National Wind Farm Commissioner.